-1. IN TRODUCTION 3
+1. IN ITRODUCTION 3

-2. AS SESSING THE SERIOUSNESS OF INTERFERENCE 5
+2. AS SSESSING THE SERIOUSNESS OF INTERFERENCE 6

-3. O E BJECTIVE AND PURPOSE 6
+3. OE BJECTIVE AND PURPOSE 7

-4. R C DLES AND RESPONSIBILITIES 8
+4. RC DLES AND RESPONSIBILITIES 9

 4.1.
-Roles 8
+Roles .
+9

 4.2.
-Responsibilities 9
+Responsibilities 10

-5. NE CESSITY AND PROPORTIONALITY 11
+5. NE ECESSITY AND PROPORTIONALITY 1 L2

 5.1.
-(Categories of) personal data 14
+(Categories of) personal data 16

 5.2.
-Categories of data subjects 15
+Categories of data subjects 17

 5.3.
-Storage duration 16
+Storage duration 18

 5.4.
-Disclosure of personal data to public authorities or third parties 17
+Disclosure of personal data to public authorities or third parties

 5.5.
-Disclosure of personal data involving international transfers 19
+Disclosure of personal data involving international transfers 2 21

 5.6.
-Restrictions on data subject rights 19
+Restrictions on data subject rights 21

-6. BA ASIC ACTS VS, IMPLEMENTING OR DELEGATED ACTS 20
+6. B A ASIC ACTS VS IMPLEMENTING OR DELEGATED ACTS 2 22

-7. IN TERFERENCES COMPLETED AT NATIONAL LEVEL 22
+ITERFERENCES FURTHER SPECIFIED AT NATIONAL VEL 24

-8. CF HECKLIST PRIOR TO THE ADOPTION OF LEGISLATIVE ACTS OF R
+HECKLIST PRIOR TO THE ADOPTION OF LEGISLATIVE ) 5

-DI ELEGATED OR IMPLEMENTING ACTS 23

-1. INTRODUCTION
+1. Introduction

 - 1. A proposed legislative or other measure that implies the processing of personal data must comply with primary EU law, and in particular with Articles 7 (respect for private and family life) and Article 8 (protection of personal data) of the Charter of Fundamental Rights of the European Union ("Charter"). - 2.
-Personal data may only be processed not only by the State, but by any other actor if the standards set out in paragraphs 2 and 3 of Article 8 of the Charter are met, i.e. - (i) the processing is fair and lawful, for specified purposes; - (ii) transparency is ensured by giving the individuals rights to access and rectification; and - (iii) control by an independent authority is ensured. - 3.
-Both Articles 7 and 8 of the Charter must be read in conjunction with Article 52(1) of the Charter2, which allows limitations to fundamental rights, provided that such limitations: - (i) be provided for by law; - (ii) respect the "essence" of the right(s); - (iii) genuinely meet objectives of general interest recognised by the EU or the need to protect the rights and freedoms of others; and - (iv) subject to the principle of proportionality, are necessary 3 4. - 4.
-The Court of Justice of the European Union ("CJEU") has held in the vast majority of the cases dealing with legislative acts that the processing of personal data limited both the right to the protection of personal data and the right for respect of private life.
-The CJEU has also held that for the establishment of a limitation "it does not matter whether the
+Personal data may only be processed, by the State or any other actor, if the standards set out in paragraphs 2 and 3 of Article 8 of the Charter are met, i.e. - (i) the processing is fair and lawful, for specified purposes; - (ii) transparency is ensured by giving the individuals rights to access and rectification; and - (iii) control by an independent authority is ensured. - 3.
+Both Articles 7 and 8 of the Charter must be read in conjunction with Article 52(1) of the Charter2, which allows limitations to fundamental rights, provided that such limitations: - (i) be provided for by law; - (ii) respect the "essence" of the right(s); - (iii) genuinely meet objectives of general interest recognised by the EU or the need to protect the rights and freedoms of others; and - (iv) are necessary and proportionate . - 4.
+The Court of Justice of the European Union (CJEU) has held, in the vast majority of cases dealing with legislative acts, that the processing of personal data limited both the right to the protection of personal data and the right for respect of private life as guaranteed by the Article 7 and 8 of the Charter.
+The CJEU has also held that for the establishment of a limitation "it does not matter whether the information in question relating to private life is

-With regard to the fundamental rights to privacy and data protection, see for example judgment of 8 April 2014, Joined Cases Digital Rights Ireland C-293/12 and Landesregierung, C-594/12, EU:C:2014:238.
+With regard to the fundamental rights to privacy and data protection, see for example judgment of 8 April 2014, Digital Rights Ireland and Seitlinger and others ,C-293/12 and C-594/12, EU:C:2014:238.